The Oncotype DX played a big part in her treatment decision.

 Linda had a mammogram exactly one year before her diagnosis that showed nothing.
 Then, the next one showed a 2.2 cm tumor.
 She saw a surgeon and had a biopsy, then received a phone call telling her it was malignant.
 Within a week or so, Linda had a right breast lumpectomy, and her doctors instructed her to have radiation and tamoxifen therapy.

 "I was against having chemotherapy," Linda said.
 "My oncologist told me about a clinical trial involving the Oncotype DX assay.
-Although I didn't participate in the trial, I did want to have the test, and Genomic Health was invaluable in helping me get reimbursed for it.
+Although I didn't participate in the trial, I did want to have the test, and Exact Sciences was invaluable in helping me get reimbursed for it.
 We sent off the tumor and two weeks later, I had my result—my score was 28, meaning I was at medium to high risk for cancer recurrence."